Out-Law / Your Daily Need-To-Know

 Primary duties of producers and distributors

-'Producer' is also used to describe any other professional in the supply chain whose ability may affect the safety of the product.
+'Producer' is also used to describe any other professional in the supply chain whose actions may affect the safety of the product.
 So, for example, someone who stores the product, modifies the product or incorporates it into another product would be a producer for these purposes if those activities affect the product's safety.

 A 'distributor' means a professional in the supply chain whose activity does not affect the safety properties of a product.

-Where a producer or a distributor knows that a product it has placed on the market is not safe, it is obliged to notify an enforcement authority immediately of:
+Where a producer or a distributor knows that a product it has placed on the market is not safe, it must notify an enforcement authority immediately of that fact and of the action taken to prevent risk to the consumer.
+This notification obligation does not apply where the safety concern relates to isolated circumstances or products.

 If the risk is a serious one requiring rapid action, the notification must also include: